-Results on QMUL-SurvFace and QMUL-TinyFace Dataset.
-On the QMUL-SurvFace, we evaluate the metrics of TPIR20(%)@FPIR and AUC for face identification and TAR@FAR, AUC, and Mean.Acc for face verification.
-As shown in Table [table3], we outperform the results of HR methods directly cited from QMUL-SurvFace by 0.1%, 2.2%, 4%, and 4.6% on the TPIR during face identification testing.
-Our TMR also achieves better performance than HR methods during face verification in Table [table4].
-These results indicate that it is challenging to extract discriminative representations from LR images using HR face recognition methods directly due to the details missing from LR images.
+Results on QMUL-SurvFace and QMUL-TinyFace Data Sets.
+On the QMUL-SurvFace data set, we evaluate the metrics of TPIR20(%)@FPIR and AUC for face identification and TAR@FAR, AUC, and Mean.Acc for face verification.
+As shown in Table [table3], our method outperforms the results of HR methods directly cited from QMUL-SurvFace by 0.1%, 2.2%, 4%, and 4.6% on the TPIR during face identification testing.
+TMR also achieves better performance than HR methods during face verification, as shown in Table [table4].
+These results indicate that it is challenging to directly extract discriminative representations from LR images using HR face recognition methods due to the details missing from LR images.
 Instead, our approach exploits the guidance from HR images to LR images in the common space.
-Compared with LR methods, even though RAN uses deep networks to generate LR inputs of different sizes instead of down-sampling, we still improve the face identification performance by increasing 3% on the AUC in Table [table3].
-This validates that our TMR network of fine-tuning the clustering distribution with realistic LR images is better than using generated LR images.
-Moreover, Table [table4] displays that our method achieves the state-of-are face verification results compared with FAN and DDAT.
+Although RAN uses deep networks rather than down-sampling to generate LR inputs of different sizes, our method improves face identification performance by 3% on the AUC in Table [table3].
+This validates that the method of fine-tuning the clustering distribution with realistic LR images is better than using generated LR images.
+Moreover, Table [table4] shows that our method achieves comparable face verification results compared to FAN and DDAT.
 In summary, our multi-resolution clustering method is more suitable for identity-robust representation learning than the disentangled-based and adversarial-based methods.

-On the QMUL-TinyFace, we evaluate the metrics of Rank-1, 20, 50, and mAP for face identification.
-As shown in Table [table5], our approach achieves the SOTA Rank-1 accuracy of 70.9%, Rank-50 accuracy of 85.6%, and mAP of 64.8% for face verification.
-Although the method DA trained on synthetically down-sampled LR images performs better than our method in Rank-20 accuracy, our method achieves better performance in all the other metrics.
+On the QMUL-TinyFace data set, we evaluate the metrics of Rank-1, 20, 50, and mAP for face identification.
+As shown in Table [table5], our approach achieves the best Rank-1 accuracy of 70.9%, Rank-50 accuracy of 85.6%, and mAP of 64.8% for face verification.
+Although the DA method trained on synthetically down-sampled LR images performs better than our method in Rank-20 accuracy, our method achieves better performance in all the other metrics.

-Since most faces are barely visible in QMUL-SurvFace and QMUL-TinyFace data sets, facial recognition on these two data sets is rather challenging.
-Despite that, we still yield significant gains over the Baseline, which demonstrate the effectiveness of our method on real-world uncooperative surveillance scenes.
+Since most faces are barely visible in the QMUL-SurvFace and QMUL-TinyFace data sets, facial recognition on these two data sets is rather challenging.
+Despite that, our method yields significant gains over the Baseline, demonstrating the effectiveness of our method in real world uncooperative surveillance scenes.

 Face identification results on QMUL-TinyFace.